SoundScapeRenderer/ssr/doc/manual/operation.rst

 Or, you can install JACK using Homebrew_.

-If you are using OS X El Capitan or new, make sure that you are installing the version "jackOSX 0.92_b3" from http://jackaudio.org/downloads/.
+If you are using OS X El Capitan or newer, make sure that you are installing the version "jackOSX 0.92_b3" from http://jackaudio.org/downloads/.
 JACK versions installed from other sources tend not to work on these versions of OS X.

 Application Bundle
 ~~~~~~~~~~~~~~~~~~